nodejs/node/doc/api/worker_threads.md

 added: v11.13.0
 -->

-* `port` {MessagePort} The message port which will be transferred.
+* `port` {MessagePort} The message port to transfer.
 * `contextifiedSandbox` {Object} A [contextified][] object as returned by the `vm.createContext()` method.

 * Returns: {MessagePort}

 Transfer a `MessagePort` to a different [`vm`][] Context.
-The original `port` object will be rendered unusable, and the returned `MessagePort` instance will take its place.
+The original `port` object is rendered unusable, and the returned `MessagePort` instance takes its place.

-The returned `MessagePort` will be an object in the target context, and will inherit from its global `Object` class.
-Objects passed to the [`port.onmessage()`][] listener will also be created in the target context and inherit from its global `Object` class.
+The returned `MessagePort` is an object in the target context and inherits from its global `Object` class.
+Objects passed to the [`port.onmessage()`][] listener are also created in the target context and inherit from its global `Object` class.

-However, the created `MessagePort` will no longer inherit from [`EventTarget`][], and only [`port.onmessage()`][] can be used to receive events using it.
+However, the created `MessagePort` no longer inherits from [`EventTarget`][], and only [`port.onmessage()`][] can be used to receive events using it.